Have you seen the Blythe doll in Thailand?

-If you go to a local shopping mall in Bangkok, Blythe dolls, Blythe doll clothing and Blythe doll accessories are everywhere.
-But, it’s not Thai children who are buying Blythe dolls, it’s Thai young girls and women between the ages of 16-40 and, because they’re so expensive, it’s the upper middle-class and hi-sos (high-society women in Thailand) who are the biggest fans.
+If you go to a local shopping mall in Bangkok, Blythe dolls, doll clothing and doll accessories are everywhere.
+But, it’s not Thai children who are buying them, it’s Thai young girls and women between the ages of 16-40 and, because they’re so expensive, it’s the upper middle-class and hi-sos (high-society women in Thailand) who are the biggest fans.

 The popularity of Blythe dolls began in Japan in the 1980s and, unlike the US where they slowly faded from view, Blythe dolls in Japan became a huge success – spawning clothing, books, magazines, Blythe doll clubs and more.
-This popularity of the Blythe doll has moved to Thailand in the last few years where, if it’s popular in Japan a country the Thais desperately want to be like, then it’s popular in Thailand.
-Now, if you go to any upscale Bangkok shopping mall, there are several stores selling Blythe dolls.
-Starting at around $50 each and going up to well over $1,000, some of these Blythe dolls are so popular the stores can hardly keep them in stock.
+This popularity of the Blythe doll has moved to Thailand in the last few years where, if it’s popular in Japan, a country the Thais desperately want to be like, then it’s popular in Thailand.

-(many Asian women do not like Asian eyes) and pale skin, but stylized to something not possibly attainable – and that’s part of the fantasy of it.
+For many Thai women, who love Blythe dolls, its because of the way they look.
+Their big eyes, their high foreheads and their white skin, it’s the way many Asian women wish they looked – big eyes like westerners (many Asian women do not like Asian eyes) and pale skin, but stylized to something not possibly attainable – and that’s part of the fantasy of it.
 Plus, with Blythe dolls, you can even change their eye color – something not even a western woman can do.

-I first came across the Blythe doll popularity in Thailand a couple of years ago when, teaching a corporate English class in an international accounting company, I asked one of my students, a woman in her early 40s what she was planning on doing that weekend.
+I first came across the Blythe doll in Thailand a couple of years ago when, teaching a corporate English class in an international accounting company, I asked one of my students, a woman in her early 40s what she was planning on doing that weekend.
 She told me, “Doing make-up on my Blythe dolls”.
 I asked “Excuse me?”, as I had no idea what she was talking about.

 She explained she owned 15 Blythe dolls and every weekend, if she had time, she spent it redoing the make-up on the dolls, restyling their hair (sometimes even cutting it!) and designing and making clothing for them.
 She’s 40 years old and married with a 12 year old daughter.
-Her daughter, she told me, has no interest in the Blythe dolls as she prefers her XBox.
+Her daughter, she told me, has no interest in playing with the Blythe dolls at all, as she prefers her XBox.

-This Blythe doll phenomena is captured all over Bangkok, with exhibits of Blythe dolls, art shows centered around Blythe dolls and even stores where Thai women just drop by to chat about their latest Blythe purchases and the clothing and accessories they’re going to buy for them.
+This Blythe doll phenomena is captured all over Bangkok, with exhibits of Blythe dolls, art shows centered around Blythe dolls and even stores where Thai women just drop by to chat about their latest purchases and the clothing and accessories they’re going to buy for them.

 For more information on Blythe dolls in Thailand and Blythe doll clothing and accessories, Blythe Thailand has a wonderful website with Blythe News, Custom Blythe and even a forum where, if you speak Thai, you can chat with other Blythe doll fans.